 Containment size and set-up time

-Systems cover from 5 feet to 25 acres, so you can find a fence regardless of your yard size.
 For people with small to average sized yards the Wireless Fence is your best choice.
-The system covers a circular area of up to 90 feet (180 feet across).
+The system covers a circular area of up to 3/4 of an acre.
 It's easy to turn the size of coverage up or down based on your needs.
 Set up only takes a few hours.
 However, if you need more than 90 feet of coverage, you can either buy a second Wireless Transmitter to overlap barriers or consider an In-Ground Fence.

 Our In-Ground fences have three different coverage options.
-The In-Ground and Stubborn Dog Fences cover up to 10 acres of land and the Deluxe fences all cover up to 25 acres.
+The In-Ground fence systems cover up to 25 acres of land.
 Each system includes 500 feet of Boundary Wire and 50 Training Flags.
 To expand your coverage, you will need an additional wire and flag kit.
 Installation typically takes a day or two as you have to decide how you will wire your yard, dig and bury the wire.
 However, with an In-Ground system you can purposefully design a layout so your pet can roam without getting near off-limit area like a pool or garden.
 Be sure to have any underground cables marked before you dig to bury your wire.
 In most areas this is a free service.

 Receiver Collars and Correction